daniellestewart/schriften/14-lessons-for-the-unconscious.md

 ## The Game Master and the Table

-A Game Master prepared a role playing game for me.
+The Game Master prepared a role playing game for me.
 I sat across from him at the table.
 My character was rolled up and miniature enemies on the grid that lay flat on the table.
 The Game Master set the stage and explained how I was in the orc camp sitting at their table.
 The orcs were eating dinner and offered me something to eat.
 "What would you like to do?" he asked me.
 I thought about it and said, "I will try some, sure."

 The Game Master handed me some of the orc's food and I had a few bites.
 Then he said, "Now I need you to vomit."
 He handed me a small pail.
 I told him I would try, but I wasn't sure I could vomit on command.
 As soon as I took the pail, I began to puke up everything I'd eaten.
 Afterwards I asked the GM, "Did you put something in that food that made me puke?"